BlockchainLabsNZ/odx-contracts-audit/audit/framework-comparison-report.md

 ```

 * CappedMintableToken.sol
-This contract is drived from `MintableToken.sol` and renamed to current name.
-A mapping `mintAgents` is added for storing mint agents, who have permission of minting tokens. <br>
+This contract is a mixin of `MintableToken.sol` and `CappedToken.sol` and renamed to current name.
+A mapping `mintAgents` is added for storing mint agent address(crowdsale contract address), which has permission of minting tokens. <br>
 Modifier `hasMintPermission` is replaced by `onlyMintAgent` through out the contract.
 ```
 ...